dario-campagna/pos-java-jmock/README.md

-# pos-java-mock
+# pos-java-jmock
-Point of Sale TDD exercise with mock objects.
+Point of Sale TDD exercise with mock objects using [jMock](http://jmock.org/).